Remote Environments & VS Code

 | Remote (SSH) | Commands run on a server somewhere else | A university cluster, cloud VM, or work server |

-The key insight: when you type a command, it runs wherever your terminal is connected to — not necessarily on the machine you’re looking at.
-If you’re SSH’d into a server, ls shows files on that server, not your laptop.
+The key insight: if you’re SSH’d into a server, ls shows files on that server, not your laptop.
+This is why the “Where Am I?” check matters:

 whoami # What user?hostname # What machine?pwd # What directory?Run these whenever you’re unsure.
 It takes 2 seconds and prevents real confusion.